ElementalBrian/AirsignerRelay/README.md

 ## Check Winners

-### There is a script to check auction winners through the web API /claim endpoint
+### There is a script to check auction winners through the web API /claim endpoint.

 ### Check Winners like so: